Massachusetts Consumer Rights Attorney Kenneth D. Quat

 Examples of false advertising cases in which Quat Law Offices has been involved include:

 If you have purchased or leased a product, or used a service that was misrepresented in any significant respect, we would like to hear from you.
-There is no charge for a case evaluation.
+If your claim is valid, you may pursue it as either an individual or class action case, depending on the circumstances.